alexcameron8/SYSC4001/README.md

 ## Running the program with custom input files

--   Paste the contents of the custom input file into one of the two 10 inputX.txt files and run the appropriate batch file.
+-   Paste the contents of the custom input file into one of the two 10 inputX.txt files located in the InputFiles folder and run the appropriate batch file.

 ## Running the program in an optimized IDE